 Also known as “ITAM” (the tech world loves acronyms), IT asset management is the process of overseeing the full lifecycle of every single one of an organization’s IT assets, including software, hardware, mobile devices, and the cloud.

 We’re talking everything here: tablets, laptops, phones, copiers, printers, servers, routers, CAD software, Microsoft 365 / Office 365, IoT – even cloud solutions like Salesforce, Dropbox, Evernote, and iCloud.
-Though many people overlook cloud-based IT asset management, it’s important to remember that every tangible or intangible piece of IT you’ve got is an IT asset and must be managed appropriately.
+Though many people overlook cloud-based IT asset managing, it’s important to remember that every tangible or intangible piece of IT you’ve got is an IT asset and must be managed appropriately.

 IT asset management best practices include tracking and maintenance focused on optimization, patching, upgrades to cheaper or better solutions, and software license management.
 (That last one helps you avoid embarrassing software expiration notices during a videoconference screenshare.)